ProGraphics/prostyle.io/_includes/model-setup/item.barChart-domain.md

 <p class="b20" markdown="1">
 The expected range of data as an array of two numbers.
 The bottom number represents _no bar_ and the top number represents a _full-height bar_.
-Values above the domain have bars rendered proportionately higher, beyond the chart's bounds.
+Data values above the domain have bars rendered proportionately higher, beyond the chart's bounds.
 Values below the domain are rendered down, below the chart.
 </p>

 <p class="b20" markdown="1">